sindhu1807/yolov5_person_detection_model/README.md

 model.classes = [0]
 ```

-## Output
+Output

 The script saves the annotated images and optionally displays them using Matplotlib.
-You can include a sample output image in your repository to demonstrate results.